stevennowen/Tucil_13523103/README.md

 - Press the Upload Button and upload a .txt file.
 - Press the Solve Button to generate a solution.
 - Double click output.txt hyperlink to download the output file.
-- Total attempts and time are shown in the detail section.
+- Total attempts and time consumed are shown in the detail section.

 ## Author
 Steven Owen Liauw - 13523103 - Informatics@ITB